mohdaquib171/HackPortfolio2023/README.md

 ## Contributing

-We welcome contributions to enhance PersonalizePortfolio!
+We welcome contributions to enhance EditPortfolio!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository and clone it to your local machine.
 2. Create a new branch for your feature or bug fix.